Louis Dallimore //Strength & Conditioning

 What this is, and what it isn't

 Net points is not a fitness metric on its own.
 A team can outscore the opposition late because they were better, because the opposition gave up, because the bench arrived heavy, or because the score state had already tilted.
 Any one match could carry any of those explanations.
+I still felt that a team that is consistently strong in the closing twenty, that consistently closes games, would be the hallmark of a fit, robust, and hard-trained squad.

 The closing twenty, ranked

-Figure 02 // 60-80 minute net points · league rankingD2 2025 · pts/match scored − conceded
+Figure 03 // 60-80 minute net points · league rankingD2 2025 · pts/match scored − conceded

 Kintetsu